Connect with others who understand.

 Diet

-There is no one diet recommended for people with DISH or AS.
-Certain foods can trigger flares in some people, so it is important to make personalized dietary changes as needed.
+There isn’t one diet recommended for people with DISH or AS.
+Some foods can make symptoms worse for certain people, so it’s important to adjust your diet based on what works best for you.
 The Mediterranean diet is considered a helpful anti-inflammatory diet for people living with inflammatory arthritis such as AS.
 Part of managing DISH involves maintaining a healthy weight and blood sugar level through a healthy diet.

 Hot and Cold Therapy

-Both heat and cold can help alleviate pain, stiffness, and swelling associated with DISH and AS.
-Heat helps alleviate pain and tension by loosening the muscles around the joints and increasing flexibility and circulation.
-Cold, on the other hand, helps reduce inflammation, swelling, and pain.
+Both heat and cold can help ease pain, stiffness, and swelling associated with DISH and AS.
+Heat helps with pain and tension by loosening the muscles around the joints and increasing flexibility and circulation, while cold packs may reduce swelling and pain.
+Cleveland Clinic recommends using heat therapy for 20 minutes, whether through a warm bath, heating pad, or a moist towel heated in the microwave.

 Stress Reduction

-Meditation, mindfulness, and other stress management practices may help keep stress levels low and help prevent symptoms from worsening during flares.
+Meditation, mindfulness, and other stress management practices may help keep stress levels low.
+This may help prevent symptoms from worsening during flares.

 Surgery

-Surgery is not always needed for AS or DISH.
-Surgery may be necessary if DISH causes problems with the structure of the spine, such as by forming bone spurs that press on the esophagus and cause difficulty swallowing or breathing.
-Your health care team can advise you on whether surgery is the right option for you.
+Surgery is not often needed for AS or DISH.
+You may need surgery if DISH causes problems with the structure of your spine.
+Your rheumatology team can advise you on whether surgery is the right option for you.

-Do you have DISH or AS?
-How was it diagnosed?
-Share your story in the comments below or by posting on MySpondylitisTeam.
+Do you have DISH or ankylosing spondylitis?
+How did your doctor differentiate DISH vs. AS?
+Share your story in the comments below or by posting on your Activities page.

 References

-2. Imaging of Diffuse Idiopathic Skeletal Hyperostosis (DISH) — RMD Open
+2. Diffuse Idiopathic Skeletal Hyperostosis (DISH) — UpToDate

-7. Diffuse Idiopathic Skeletal Hyperostosis (DISH) — An AS Mimic — Enthesitis and Enthesopathy
+7. Diffuse Idiopathic Skeletal Hyperostosis (DISH) — An AS Mimic — Enthesis and Enthesopathy

 8. Ossified Posterior Longitudinal Ligament With Massive Ossification of the Anterior Longitudinal Ligament Causing Dysphagia in a Diffuse Idiopathic Skeletal Hyperostosis Patient — Medicine (Baltimore)

-25. What’s Better for Soothing Arthritis Pain?
-Ice or Heat? — Cleveland Clinic
+26. Ice or Heat: What’s Better for Soothing Arthritis Pain? — Cleveland Clinic

 A MySpondylitisTeam Subscriber